taosdata/TDengine/docs/en/05-programming/01-connect/01-python.md

 ---
 sidebar_label: Python
 title: Connect with Python Connector
-description: Connect to TDengine cloud service using Python connector
+description: This document describes how to connect to TDengine Cloud using the Python connector.
 ---

 <!-- exclude -->